Rutherther/vhdl-i2c/doc/index.md

 :::note
 Some of the entities accept delayed falling pulse of ``scl``.
-This is to make sure ``sda`` is changed AFTER ``scl`` is indeed low.
-If ``sda`` was changed right away, it's possible there would be a device that would detect start or stop condition when there is no condition.
+This is to make sure ``sda`` is changed after ``scl`` is indeed low.
+If ``sda`` were to be changed right away, it's possible there would be a device that would detect start or stop condition when there is actually no condition.
 :::

 #### Entity ``address_generator``
-Address generator is responsible for sending address upon requested.
+Address generator is responsible for sending address when requested.
 It's used in the I2C master to select a slave.
 Currently it supports only 7 bit addresses.
+It checks ACK as well, and outputs ``noack_o`` for NACK.
+It also checks the ``sda`` level when sending to detect arbitration loss.

 Table: Ports of ``address_generator`` entity